 Bank Mandiri supports sustainable financing in the consumer segment by offering green financial products that align with climate and environmental goals.
 In housing, Bank Mandiri provides Green Mortgage, a financing product for residential properties that have received green building certification from recognized institutions.
 One example is the partnership with NavaPark BSD City, certified Greenship Platinum by the Green Building Council Indonesia (GBCI).
 Customers receive benefits such as lower interest rates and reduced down payments.
+Integrating Environmental and Social (E&S) aspects into credit lending for green housing, the assessment process prioritizes properties that meet certified green building standards, ensuring adherence to globally recognized sustainability benchmarks.

-In the transportation sector, Bank Mandiri facilitates green mobility through its subsidiaries, Mandiri Utama Finance (MUF) and Mandiri Tunas Finance (MTF), by offering financing for new electric and hybrid vehicles, including both cars and motorcycles.
-These programs are part of Bank Mandiri's effort to support the shift toward more sustainable consumption in the retail market.
+In the transportation sector, Bank Mandiri promotes green mobility through its subsidiaries, Mandiri Utama Finance (MUF) and Mandiri Tunas Finance (MTF), by offering financing for electric and hybrid vehicles.
+Bank Mandiri conducts Environmental and Social (E&S) due diligence to ensure alignment with sustainability goals.
+This supports the transition to low-emission vehicles, reduces pollution, and aligns with the government's agenda in Presidential Regulation No. 79 of 2023, while fostering inclusive financing and sustainable retail consumption.